hackclub/hackclub/workshops/react_calculator/README.md

 Excellent!
 Wondering how they got different colors even if they were the same component?
 This is why we created the functions `isNum()` and `isEqual()`.
 They check what the value of the children is and give the `className` accordingly!
 Isn't it cool?

 Also wondering how the first `Button` component looks different than the others?
-This is because the `isInput` boolean prop is truthy for that component and the way we have built our `Button` component is it checks whether the `isInput` is truthy and displays a different `div` accordingly!
+This is because the `isInput` boolean prop is true for that component and the way we have built our `Button` component is it checks whether the `isInput` is truthy and displays a different `div` accordingly!

 We just created the 4 buttons of our calculator!